 PAX Labs has revolutionized the vape scene.
 How they swiftly swooped over the dry herb market makes them a force to reckon with in the vape industry.

-As of now, PAX Labs focuses on developing vaporization technology for plant-based materials to enhance the vape experience for their customers.
+Currently, PAX Labs focuses on developing vaporization technology for plant-based materials to enhance the vape experience for their customers.

 - Pax 2 vs. Pax 3: A Quick Comparison Guide